Savannah DUI With Injury Lawyer

 Savannah DUI With Injury Attorney

 Dealing with the fallout of a DUI can be bad enough.
 When that DUI causes an injury, the stakes may be raised substantially for you.
 Driving under the influence of alcohol or a controlled substance can result in penalties that you may feel for the rest of your life, particularly a criminal record that will affect your personal relationships, social standing, and employment opportunities.
+A DUI offense in Georgia can carry strict penalties, especially when injuries are involved.
 You should reach out to a Savannah DUI with injury lawyer as soon as you can.

 The legal team at Jarrett Maillet J.D., P.C. can give you the tools you need to fight the charges against you.
 The last thing you want is to be unprepared to challenge a DUI with injury charge.
 The penalties for a DUI can be severe enough before including the penalties for the injury.
 If the injury is severe enough, you could face felony charges for causing the situation.
-This is especially true for offenses like Multiple DUIs, DUI Drugs, DUI Manslaughter, or other felony DUI charges.
+Prior convictions can also elevate a DUI offense to a felony and increase penalties.
+This is especially true for offenses like Multiple DUIs, DUI Drugs, DUI Manslaughter, vehicular homicide, or other felony DUI charges.
 The smartest thing you can do is reach out to a criminal defense lawyer for help.
+Injury lawyers can also assist victims in seeking compensation for injuries resulting from DUI accidents.

 Getting Pulled Over

 When you are pulled over on suspicion of drunk driving in Georgia, it is vital to your case that you follow instructions.
+Also, law enforcement conducts DUI stops to identify impaired drivers and ensure road safety.
 It doesn’t take much for the police to realize you are over the legal limit.
 In Georgia, if your blood alcohol concentration (BAC) is at 0.08% or higher, you will be arrested for drunk driving.
 An arrest can feel humiliating and defeating, but it’s only the beginning of what could be a long legal battle.
-Be sure to prepare yourself by hiring a DUI lawyer.
+Be sure to prepare yourself by hiring a Savannah DUI lawyer

 You can refuse to take the breathalyzer test, but not without penalties.
 Your license will be suspended immediately, and your refusal can be admitted as evidence against you.
 It may be considered an admission of your intoxication.
+After a DUI arrest, it is important to work with the Department of Driver Services for license reinstatement.
+Prompt legal assistance can help you navigate driver services requirements and improve your chances of restoring your driving privileges.
 You still have certain constitutional rights that cannot be infringed upon, including your right to remain silent and your right to legal counsel.
 Your lawyer can speak with law enforcement on your behalf.

 Possible Defenses Against a DUI